|The Power of the Internet

 personal experience, I added to the site my thoughts and

 suggestions about KTM-specific issues.
 People actually found them

 helpful, so I added more.
-The web site soon
+The web site soon became a resource for

-a source of entertainment for

 those wishing to read about the misadventures of an average off-

-Over the years I've received a steady stream of e-mails from
+Over the years I've received a steady stream of e-mails from people

-which is especially gratifying.
+gratifying.
 There are many things a person can do to add value to

 our sport, but helping convince someone to get out and ride more

 often has to be near the top of the list.
 That's powerful stuff.